Search for a dark leptophilic scalar produced in association with $\tau^+\tau^-$ pair in $e^+e^-$ annihilation at center-of-mass energies near 10.58 GeV

-We search for narrow peaks in \epem (\mumu) invariant mass distributions by performing binned maximum likelihood fits using template histograms with one bin from $2m_e$ ($2m_\mu$) to $m_{\phi_L} - 2 \sigma_{\phi_L}$, 2 to 8 bins in $m_{\phi_L} \pm 2 \sigma_{\phi_L}$ window, and one bin from $m_{\phi_L} + 2 \sigma_{\phi_L}$ to 250\mev (7\gev), using {\tt{HistFactory}}~\cite{Cranmer:2012sba} and {\tt{pyhf}}~\cite{pyhf, pyhf_joss}.
-Here $\sigma_{\phi_L}$ is the resolution of the \ellell mass distribution for the signal, and it varies in the $[5,30]\mev$ range, increasing at larger values of $m_{\phi_L}$.
-The mass of $\phi_L$ is kept fixed in the fit and scanned from 40\mev to 210\mev at 10\mev intervals for \epem channel, and from 225\mev to 6.5\gev at 25\mev intervals for the \mumu channel.
-We skip the $\pm 50\mev$ window around the nominal mass of \jpsi and \psitwos, where we expect peaking backgrounds.
+We search for narrow peaks in \epem (\mumu) invariant mass distributions by performing binned maximum likelihood fits, where the likelihood is defined as a product of Possion distributions with expected events obtained from template histograms, and Gaussian distributions describing systematic uncertainties, as implemented in {\tt{HistFactory}}~\cite{Cranmer:2012sba}.
+We use one bin from $2m_e$ ($2m_\mu$) to $m_{\phi_L} - 2 \sigma_{\phi_L}$, 2 to 8 bins in $m_{\phi_L} \pm 2 \sigma_{\phi_L}$ window, and one bin from $m_{\phi_L} + 2 \sigma_{\phi_L}$ to 250~\mev (7~\gev).
+Here $\sigma_{\phi_L}$ is the resolution of the \ellell mass distribution for the signal, and it varies in the $[5,30]~\mev$ range, increasing at larger values of $m_{\phi_L}$.
+The mass of $\phi_L$ is kept fixed in the fit and scanned from 40~\mev to 210~\mev at 10~\mev intervals for \epem channel, and from 225~\mev to 6.5~\gev at 25~\mev intervals for the \mumu channel.
+We skip the $\pm 50~\mev$ window around the nominal mass of \jpsi and \psitwos, where we expect peaking backgrounds.
 The fit includes systematic uncertainties from luminosity, tracking efficiency, momentum scale and PID corrections of $\phi_L$ daughter tracks, scale factors and selection efficiency of BDT.
 To account for the unsimulated processes, we include an additional uniform background component.